On $w$-mixtures: Finite convex combinations of prescribed component distributions: Introduction

-The paper is organized as follows: First, we concisely describe in \S\ref{sec:igfdiv} the generic construction of the information geometry induced by an arbitrary divergence~\cite{IGDiv-2010}, and recall the basics of the class of statistical $f$-divergences~\cite{Vos-1991,IGDiv-2010,IG-2016}.
-Next, we describe in~\S\ref{sec:igdf} the dually flat geometry of the space of $w$-mixtures induced by the Kullback-Leibler (KL) divergence.
-This information-geometric construction implies that the KL divergence between any two $w$-mixtures is equivalent to a Bregman divergence induced by the negative Shannon entropy generator (often not available in closed-form for mixtures).
-However, this observation allows us to prove in~\S\ref{sec:igdf} that the KL-averaging aggregation of $w$-mixtures can be performed optimally without information loss (useful for distributed inference~\cite{DistributedEstimation-EF-2014}).
-In~\S\ref{sec:bdjd}, we extend the equivalence and show that the skew Jensen-Shannon divergences of $w$-mixtures amount to skew Jensen $\alpha$-divergences on their parameters.
-Finally, we consider several divergence inequalities~in \S\ref{sec:closure} between $w$-mixtures and their closures.
+First, we concisely describe in \S\ref{sec:igfdiv} the generic construction of the information geometry induced by an arbitrary smooth (parameter) divergence~\cite{IGDiv-2010,EIG-2018}, and recall the basics of the class of statistical invariant $f$-divergences~\cite{Vos-1991,IGDiv-2010,IG-2016}.
+Next, we describe in~\S\ref{sec:igdf} the dually flat geometry of the space of $w$-mixtures induced either by the Kullback-Leibler (KL) divergence or equivalently by its Bregman generator set to the Shannon negentropy (called Shannon information).
+This information-geometric construction implies that the KL divergence between any two $w$-mixtures is mathematically equivalent to a Bregman divergence induced by the negative Shannon entropy generator which is however often not available in closed-form\footnote{The Shannon negentropy is available in closed-form for the family of categorical distributions (mixture of Dirac distributions), and more generally, when the component distributions have pairwise disjoint supports.} for $w$-mixtures.
+Yet this structural observation allows us to prove in~\S\ref{sec:igdf} that the {\em KL-averaging aggregation} of $w$-mixtures can be performed optimally without information loss which is useful for distributed inference of $w$-mixtures~\cite{DistributedEstimation-EF-2014}.
+In~\S\ref{sec:bdjd}, we extend the KL-BD equivalence and show that the skew Jensen-Shannon divergences~\cite{JS-2019,JS-2020} of $w$-mixtures amount to skew Jensen $\alpha$-divergences~\cite{BR-2011} on their corresponding weight parameters.
+Finally, we consider several divergence inequalities~in \S\ref{sec:closure} between $w$-mixtures.
+In the appendix, we recall in \S\ref{sec:commondist} the principal divergences.
+Then we show how to stochastically estimate by the Monte Carlo method $f$-divergences which are guaranteed to be non-negative in~\S\ref{sec:extendfdiv} (highlighting a connection between $f$-divergences and Bregman divergences).
+Finally, in Appendix~\S\ref{sec:BDStatDiv}, we describe a method to build statistical distances from Bregman divergences induced by integral-based Bregman generators.